Connect with others who understand.

 Written by Jessica Wolpert

-Hidradenitis suppurativa (HS), also known as acne inversa, is an inflammatory skin disease that causes painful skin lesions.
-Affected areas usually include the armpits, inner thighs, groin, genitals, buttocks, and breasts.
+Hidradenitis suppurativa (HS), also called acne inversa, is an inflammatory skin condition that causes painful skin lesions.
+These wounds often appear in areas like the armpits, inner thighs, groin, genitals, buttocks, and under the breasts.
 HS lesions can look like blackheads, pimples, or boils.
-Lesions usually begin as nodules that can break open, leaking pus.
-Over time, the skin can scar, and tunnels (called sinus tracts) can form in the skin from repeated HS breakouts.
+Lesions usually begin as nodules (small lumps) that can break open, leaking pus.
+Over time, repeated breakouts can leave scars and tunnels, called sinus tracts.

-HS was once thought to be a rare disease, but now it is understood that many people live with HS without being diagnosed.
-Dermatologists now believe that about 1 out of every 100 people has some form of HS.
-As hidradenitis suppurativa diagnoses become more common, researchers are learning new information about what causes HS, including its connection to the immune system.
+Although HS was once considered rare, dermatologists now believe it affects more people than previously thought.
+Around 1 out of every 100 people have some form of HS.
+As HS diagnosis becomes more common, researchers are learning new information about what causes the condition, including how it might be connected to the immune system.

 How Does HS Develop?

-No one knows exactly what causes HS, although doctors now know that it is an inflammatory disease.
-Doctors used to think the skin condition was caused by blockages in the apocrine sweat glands.
-They also had the false belief that these blockages were caused by poor hygiene or deodorant and antiperspirant use.
-It has been thoroughly proven that HS is not caused by poor hygiene and is not contagious.
+No one knows exactly what causes HS, but researchers know that it’s an inflammatory disease.
+Doctors used to think HS was caused by blocked apocrine sweat glands, which are found in the armpits and groin, and they believed poor hygiene or using deodorant and antiperspirant was to blame.
+Dermatologists now understand that HS isn’t caused by poor hygiene and isn’t contagious.

-HS lesions aren’t caused by blockages in the apocrine sweat glands themselves.
-Instead, HS occurs when hair follicles become blocked and inflamed.
-HS lesions almost always appear in areas of the body that contain many apocrine sweat glands, but the glands themselves aren’t infected or inflamed — the follicles are to blame for HS symptoms.
-These areas also tend to be characterized by mechanical friction — areas where skin presses or rubs together.
-The mechanical friction may also contribute to hair follicle irritation.
+HS occurs when hair follicles become blocked and inflamed.
+HS lesions almost always appear in areas of the body that contain many apocrine glands, but the glands themselves aren’t infected or inflamed — hair follicles cause HS symptoms.
+HS lesions tend to develop where skin presses or rubs together.
+This friction may contribute to hair follicle irritation and inflammation.

 Sex Hormones